-A critical incident is an incident that significantly impacts on the normal transport of students to and from school using school transport services contracted by the Department of Infrastructure, Planning and Logistics.
+A critical incident is an incident that significantly impacts on the normal transport of students to and from school using school transport services contracted by the DIPL.

-A critical incident response is coordinated by the Department of Infrastructure, Planning and Logistics in close consultation with the Department of Education, bus operators and other key stakeholders according to the roles and responsibilities outlined in the Critical Incident Response Plan for Public and School Transport.
+A critical incident response is coordinated by the DIPL in close consultation with the DE, bus operators and other key stakeholders according to the roles and responsibilities outlined Section 7.
 Student safety is the primary concern in responding to a critical incident.